prakhaaar/logcop/README.md

 logcop comment
 ```

 Not ready to delete?
-Comments them out instead:
+Comments them out instead of removing them:

 ```js
 // console.log(user) // logcop: disabled
 ```

-Safe, reversible, and still silences the output.
+Non-destructive, reversible, and still silences the output.
+Useful when you want to keep the log for reference but not have it run.

 ```bash
 logcop comment --dry-run